adfi/torbie/README.md

 ### Installation
 The fastest way to install the package would be to use *devtools::install_github*.
 Alternatively you could clone the repository and build the package via RStudio.

+### Next steps
+* Adapt code for other distributions
+  + Get list of distributions in *stats*
+  + Use some non-standard evaluation to dynamically get random generation function
+* Think of a more relevant name than torbie